yvelikova/axway-open-docs/content/en/docs/apim_reference/api_mgmt_config_web.md

 ### API Import

 **Strict certificate checking**
-: Select weather to validate that the certificate is recognised valid server certificates at import
+: Select whether to validate that the certificate is recognised as a valid server certificate during import.

 **Server certificate verification**
-: Select weather to validate that the certificate presented by the server matches the Remote Host being connected to at import
+: Select whether to validate that the certificate presented by the server matches the Remote Host being connected to during import.

 **Mime validation**
-: Select to perform Mime-Type validation during import.
-Mime-Type validation is implemented for OAS3 and Swagger 2 APIs.
-This option is defaulted to 'On' be default
+: Select to perform MIME Type validation during import.
+MIME Type validation is implemented for OAS3 and Swagger 2 APIs.
+This setting is enabled by default.

 **Import timeout (seconds)**
-: This is the maxium amount of time that will be spend importing an API.
-This is particularly useful while imported OAS3 files with multiple parts
+: Maximum amount of time to wait until an API is imported.
+This is particularly useful while importing OAS3 files with multiple parts.

 **Allow users to modify Backend APIs**
 : Select to ensure that all APIs imported are editable by default.